|14th Connecticut Private Oliver Dart was grievously wounded at Fredericksburg on Dec. 13, 1862.|

 (Library of Congress)

-On the day after Christmas, Dart was admitted to Stanton General Hospital in Washington, one of scores of military hospitals in the capital.
+On the day after Christmas, Dart was admitted to Stanton General Hospital in Washington, one of dozens of military hospitals in the capital.
 His chances of recovery were considered slim -- "wounded in battle," a doctor there wrote, "probably mortally."
-When his older brother George, a farmer, visited Oliver at the hospital, he found conditions there deplorable.
+When his older brother George, a farmer, visited Oliver at the hospital, he found the conditions deplorable.

 |A circa-1866 image of Oliver Dart with a|